-In compliance with OAC 3301-35-01, the Hilliard City School District will offer students the opportunity to earn high school credit(s) through a credit flexibility program.
-Course Proficiency Credit Flex or Educational Options and Approved Projects shifts the focus from evaluating student learning based on "seat time" to assessing students' demonstrated academic and skill level or performance.
+In compliance with OAC 3301-35-01, the Hilliard City School District will offer students the opportunity to earn high school credit(s) through a credit flexibility program beginning with the 2010-2011 school year.
+"Credit flex" shifts the focus from evaluating student learning based on "seat time" to assessing students' demonstrated academic and skill level or performance.

-With Credit Flex/Education Option, students will have options to show what they know, earn credit(s), and move on to higher-order content.
+With "Credit Flex," students will have options to show what they know, earn credit(s), and move on to higherorder content.
 Students can choose to customize aspects of their learning around their interests and needs, which might include flexible schedules and a choice of modalities (e.g., online learning and community-based projects), as well as options to pursue niche interest areas and combine subjects.

 Students interested in learning more about credit flexibility options should contact their school counselor for details.
 It is important to note that there are specific guidelines and timelines that have been established and must be followed in order to be considered for participation in the Hilliard City Schools' credit flexibility program.